FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

 > Overall Student Experience

-1. **If a student was not doing well midway through the program, how does Hack Reactor handle that?** What we’re told to do as students is to make sure to raise those red flags as soon as possible.
+1. **If a student was not doing well midway through the program, how does Hack Reactor handle that?** What we're told to do as students is to make sure to raise those red flags as soon as possible.
 Having said that, there are many safety mechanisms in place.
-There are people in place to act as ‘sheperds’ - those that are highly involved in each of the incoming classes.
+There are people in place to act as ‘sheperds' - those that are highly involved in each of the incoming classes.
 The abilities of each student will end up tailoring the after hour activities or lectures.
     No one is going to get left behind.
 2. **What events do students attend outside the bootcamp (e.g.
     Hackathons, Meetups)?** We host Hackathons here at Hack Reactor and we have our own Meetup group.
-We don’t recommend outside Hackathons during the program because there wouldn’t be any time.
+We don't recommend outside Hackathons during the program because there wouldn't be any time.
 3. **In the 2nd part of the bootcamp where they have to make projects, do teams struggle to come up with solid ideas or do you encourage them to think about them beforehand or how does that work?** For the